qupath/qupath-docs/docs/tutorials/separating_stains.md

 :::{figure} images/stains_estimate_scatter.jpg
 :class: shadow-image mid-image

-Initial scatterplot for stain estimation.
+Initial scatterplot for stain estimation
 :::

 The scatterplots for the original stain vectors in the example image are shown above.